Butler, Missouri: History

-Civil War to present
+Civil War

 During the Civil War western Missouri was engulfed in insurgent Confederate actions and raids by Union forces.
 Personal conflicts were also played out in the war's violence.
 Early in the conflict a major fire destroyed not only the Bates County courthouse but nearly all of the surrounding square of businesses and the town's first church.
 The arson fire was the handiwork of a squad of volunteer Kansas cavalry acting on orders of Jayhawker Colonel James Montgomery.
 A company of pro-Confederate Missouri State Guard cavalry under Sidney D. Jackman arrived too late to stop the arson, but they pursued the Kansans back across the border, killing and wounding several.
 During much of the spring and summer of 1862, the town was occupied by Union Colonel Fitz Henry Warren and elements of the 1st Regiment Iowa Volunteer Cavalry.
 Arriving in April, they stayed until mid-August when they left for Clinton, Missouri, followed closely by Confederate troops under Colonel Jackman and General Vard Cockrell.
 The opposing groups would finally meet a few days later at the Battle of Lone Jack in Jackson county.

 Two months later a Civil War milestone took place in Bates County at a site approximately eight miles southwest of Butler.
 This was the first combat against Confederates by African Americans fighting for the Union.
 During the Battle of Island Mound (aka "Battle of Fort Toothman") on October 28–29, 1862, the Union 1st Kansas Colored Volunteers—composed of former slaves who had escaped from Arkansas and Missouri—and a scouting element from the 5th Kansas Volunteer Cavalry engaged a numerically superior force of Confederate guerrillas and recent Missouri State Guard recruits led by Vard Cockrell and Bill Truman (a relative of future President Harry S. Truman).
 The Union forces crossed into Missouri on a mission to clear Confederate guerrillas from an area known as "Hog Island".
 The Union troops commandeered and fortified the homestead of Confederate guerrilla Enoch John Toothman.
 The next day a detachment engaged with mounted Confederate cavalry, but stood their ground.
 The Confederates withdrew from the area on October 29.
-Eight Union men were killed and an estimated 30-40 Confederates.
+Eight Union men and an estimated 30 to 40 Confederates were killed.